 Typically, metals exist in every body of water.
 However, the source of the metal can be different from one body of water to the next.
 Some of the most common sources of metals in swimming pool water are likely sitting in your own back yard.
 Do you have a heater in your pool?
 The copper heat exchanger can break down due to a poor chemical balance, causing the metal to enter the swimming pool water.
 Have you recently added an algaecide to the swimming pool?
 Many algaecides contain copper to help kill the algae that may be present in the water.
 The best way to prevent metals from entering the swimming pool water and causing stains is to keep your chemicals balanced within the recommended ranges at all times.

 If you do have metals in your swimming pool water, you will need to use a small amount of sequestrant to prevent stains from forming.
 A sequestrant will bind to the metals in the water and prevent them from depositing, preventing unsightly stains.
-Sequestrants slowly break down in the pool, which means that adding a weekly or monthly dose of sequestrant will need to become part of your routine maintenance to help control the metal buildup and prevent issues in the swimming pool.
+Sequestrants slowly break down in the pool, which means that adding a weekly or monthly dose of sequestrant will need to become part of your routine pool maintenance to help control the metal buildup and prevent issues in the swimming pool.
 If you’d rather not worry about having to check and maintain the chemical and sequestrant levels of your pool yourself, click over to our locations page and call the ASP - America's Swimming Pool Company nearest you!